KovaxG/PiWorld/readme.md

 :black_square_button: If a player doesn't start a new town the villagers start to wonder about

 :black_square_button: Villagers have skill points and other attributes

+:black_square_button: Villages start with some starting building

+:black_square_button: Buildings can be used as shelter for villagers or as storage or work stations

+## Technical

+:black_square_button: Force evaluation of GameState every tick